 4. Develop edge-based machine-learning techniques to provide near-instantaneous emission estimates.

-5. Determine the suitability of the technology to scaling from individual facilities up to basin-wide levels and for its applicability in non-oilfield applications such as biogas, water treatment, agriculture & LNG shipping.
+5. Assess the suitability of the technology for being scaled from individual facilities to basin scales and for its applicability in non-oilfield applications such as biogas, water treatment, gas-to-X facilities and agriculture.

-SLB is a global technology company, driving energy innovation for a balanced planet.
-Currently, it is the leading provider of technology and services to the energy industry.
-Throughout much of the oil and gas lifecycle in over 120 countries, they design, develop, and deliver technology and services that transforms how work is done.
-SLB are looking for innovators to work with their diverse community of colleagues and develop new solutions and push the limits of what’s possible.
+We are SLB, the leading provider of technology and services to the energy industry.
+Throughout much of the oil and gas lifecycle in over 120 countrie we design, develop, and deliver technology and services that transforms how work is done.
+We define the boundaries of the industry by unleashing our talented people’s energy.
+We’re looking for innovators to join our diverse community of colleagues and develop new solutions and push the limits of what’s possible.
+If you share our passion for discovery and want to find out what you could really do, then here is the place to do it.

-Successful development of a technique for rapid identification of emissions leading to timely mitigation actions will be of great value in the efforts to reduce CH4 emissions including those of SLB’s clients, both present and future.
+Successful development of a technique for rapid identification of emissions leading to timely mitigation actions will be of great value in the efforts to reduce CH4 emissions including those of SLB’s clients.

-The student will visit UK and overseas oil and gas facilities to learn about the practical problems faced in the field.
-This may also include visits to dedicated emission research facilities such as the METEC Energy Institute in Colorado.
-In addition, there will be opportunities to work with other centres within SLB as well as their partners and clients in the Oil and Gas industry.
+The student will visit UK and overseas test facilities and possibly client sites to learn about the practical problems faced in the field.
+This may also include visits to dedicated emission research facilities such as METEC.
+In addition, there will be opportunities to work with other centres within SLB.

-Quantitative skills including use of artificial intelligence; communicating and networking with academic and commercial sectors; insight into and understanding of the rapidly evolving energy industry as society responds to the climate crisis; problem solving skills; team working; technological literacy; adaptability.
+Quantitative skills including use of artificial intelligence; communicating and networking with academic and commercial sectors; insight into and understanding of the rapidly evolving energy industry as society responds to the climate crisis; problem solving skills; team working.

 At a glance